-Watchful waiting is often as effective as more aggressive treatment for some types of non-Hodgkin's lymphoma (NHL).
-People with advanced low-grade lymphomas can often live a long time without symptoms.
+Watchful waiting is often as effective as other treatments for some types of non-Hodgkin's lymphoma (NHL).
+Some people with slow-growing NHL may live a long time without symptoms.

 There do not seem to be any risks involved in watchful waiting for some types of NHL when you are being watched closely by your doctor.
 If your lymphoma changes, other treatments such as chemotherapy or radiation therapy may be used to control your disease.

 Watchful waiting may be a good option if your lymphoma is not the type that can be cured with standard therapy, you are not having troublesome symptoms, and standard therapy is not likely to prolong your life.